mrosseel/vast-automation/README.md

 ### look at the results

-This will generate vsx information and create phase diagrams for all vast autocandidates.
+This command line above will generate vsx information and create phase diagrams for all vast autocandidates and vsx stars.
 Also a few extra files are generated:

 * vsx_stars.txt